Pixplicity/beginners-workshop/lesson1/README.md

 An activity is a single, focused thing that the user can do.
 Almost all activities interact with the user, so the Activity class takes care of creating a window for you in which you can place your UI with `setContentView(View)`.
 There are two methods almost all subclasses of Activity will implement:

-* **onCreate(Bundle)** is where you initialize your activity.
+* `onCreate(Bundle)` is where you initialize your activity.
 Most importantly, here you will usually call `setContentView(int)` with a layout resource defining your UI, and using `findViewById(int)` to retrieve the widgets in that UI that you need to interact with programmatically.
-But more on that in [lesson 2](../section2)
+More on that in [lesson 2](../section2).
-* **onPause()** is where you deal with the user leaving your activity.
+* `onPause()` is where you deal with the user leaving your activity.
 Most importantly, any changes made by the user should at this point be saved.

-To be of any use all activity classes must have a corresponding `<activity>` declaration in their package's **AndroidManifest.xml**.
+To be of any use all activity classes must have a corresponding `<activity>` declaration in their package's `AndroidManifest.xml`.

 We only have one activity in our Hello World project, the **MainActivity**.
 Let's open up [MainActivity.java](lesson01/helloworld/src/main/java/org/dutchaug/workshop/beginners/helloworld/MainActivity.java) and see what's inside.

-> You can quickly open a class-file by pressing `Cmd-O` on a Mac and `Ctrl-N` on a Windows or Linux machine. **Tip:** Type `Cmd-Shift-A` on a Mac or `Ctrl-Shift-A` to browse through the various keyboard shortcuts.
-Or download a PDF file with the most common keyboard shortcuts for [Windows or Linux](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard.pdf) or [Mac OS X](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard_Mac.pdf)
+> You can quickly open a class-file by pressing `Cmd-O` on a Mac and `Ctrl-N` on a Windows or Linux machine.

+> **Tip:** Type `Cmd-Shift-A`/`Ctrl-Shift-A` to browse through the various keyboard shortcuts, or download a PDF file with the most common keyboard shortcuts for [Windows or Linux](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard.pdf) or [Mac OS X](http://www.jetbrains.com/idea/docs/IntelliJIDEA_ReferenceCard_Mac.pdf).

 ```java
 package org.dutchaug.workshop.beginners.helloworld;